aiven/devportal/docs/products/kafka/kafka-connect/howto/debezium-source-connector-sql-server.rst

 Create a Debezium source connector for SQL Server
 ==================================================

-The SQL Server Debezium source connector is based on the `change data capture feature <https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017>`_, extracts the database changes captured in specific `change tables <https://debezium.io/documentation/reference/stable/connectors/sqlserver.html>`_ on a polling interval, and writes them to an Apache Kafka® topic in a standard format where they can be transformed and read by multiple consumers.
+The SQL Server Debezium source connector is based on the `change data capture (CDC) feature <https://docs.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017>`_, extracts the database changes captured in specific `change tables <https://debezium.io/documentation/reference/stable/connectors/sqlserver.html>`_ on a polling interval, and writes them to an Apache Kafka® topic in a standard format where they can be transformed and read by multiple consumers.

 .. _connect_debezium_sql_server_schema_versioning:

 Enable CDC in SQL Server
 ------------------------

 To use the Debezium source connector for SQL server, you need to enabled at database level and table level the SQL Server Change Data Capture (CDC).
-This will create the secessary schemas and tables containing a history of all the change events happening to the tables you want to track with the connector.
+This will create the necessary schemas and tables containing a history of all the change events happening to the tables you want to track with the connector.

 Enable CDC at database level
 ''''''''''''''''''''''''''''